 Many people pursue higher education as a tactic to switch into a higher paying job.
 The numbers seem to support this tactic.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 The decision really depends on your situation and experience among many other factors.
 Putting all variables aside, if you can afford the costs of higher education then the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Vietnam earn 17% more than their female counterparts on avergae across all sectors.
+Male employees in Vietnam earn 11% more than their female counterparts on avergae across all sectors.

 Employees in Vietnam are likely to observe a salary increase of approximately 9% every 17 months.